DigitaleDeltaOrg/C-API/specifications/formats/measurement-response.md

-﻿# ResponseCache
+﻿# MeasurementResponse

-ResponseCache is sent back to the Connector by the Plug-in.
-The ResponseId field must match the ResponseId sent to the plug-in by the Connector.
+MeasurementResponse is sent back to the [Connector](/architecture/connector.md) by the [Plug-in](/architecture/plug-in.md).
+The ResponseId field must match the ResponseId sent to the [Plug-in](/architecture/plug-in.md) by the [Connector](/architecture/connector.md).

 ```json
 {